 Preface.
 Hydropower comprises 71% of renewable energy worldwide.
 Nations like the U.S. and Europe have dams that have reached the end of their lifespan — more are being torn down than built.
 In the U.S. 546 dams were removed between 2006 and 2014.

-This contains excerpts and paraphrasing of four news stories:
+This contains excerpts and paraphrasing of five news stories:

 - 18 Nov 2019 Why some hydropower plants are worse for the climate than coal